r-hub/blog/content/post/2019-04-08-rhub-release.md

 ---
-date: "2019-03-26"
+date: "2019-04-08"
-title: rhub 1.1.0 is on CRAN!
+title: rhub 1.1.1 is on CRAN!
+slug: rhub-1.1.1
 ---

-Version 1.1.0 of the `rhub` package has been released on CRAN! `rhub` allows to check packages on R-hub package builder, or on local Docker images, _without leaving R_.
+Version 1.1.1 of the `rhub` package has been released on CRAN! `rhub` allows to check packages on R-hub package builder, or on local Docker images, _without leaving R_.

 Get `rhub`'s latest version from